Tradescantia spathacea (Boat Lily) Plant Care Indoors; Watering, Light, Soil, Problems

 Pests

-Common pests on Tradescantia spathacea are mealybugs, aphids and scale insects.
+Common pests of Tradescantia spathacea are mealybugs, aphids and scale insects which are common in dry conditions.

 How to fix it